lavishaggarwal/spacex/README.md

 There is no redirection happening in application, both components are bind inside index.js file and filter action is managing from index.js file only.

-When any filter applies, flow go from button click to API call and rebinding of content component without refreshing the whole page.
+When any filter applies, flow go from button click from filter component to index.js to API call and rebinding of content component without refreshing the whole page.

+Lighthouse report screenshot is attached